Woodstock, Oxfordshire: Bell-foundry

+Old railway station

+The town previously had a railway station, Blenheim and Woodstock railway station, initially privately run by the Duke of Marlborough until 1897 when it became part of the Great Western Railway.
+The final train to run on the line departed on 27 February 1954.
+The western end of the line, leading to the old station, is now a residential road, "New Road".
+The part of the line on the eastern edge of the town now forms a nature area called the "OWL" (Old Woodstock Line) Nature Reserve.

 Blenheim Palace

 The Palace was designed by John Vanbrugh, in a heavy Italo-Corinthian style.
 It was designated to John Churchill, the first Duke of Marlborough.
 Most of the palace was paid for by the nation.
 Churchill had been given the manor in perpetuity in honour of his victories over the French and the Bavarians at the Battle of Blenheim in 1704, during the War of the Spanish Succession.
 The original manor, mostly ruined, was demolished as part of the project.
+In 1987, Blenheim Palace was inscribed as a UNESCO World Heritage Site, recognised both for its influence on 18th- and 19th-century architecture and landscape design, and as a national monument honouring the Duke of Marlborough, whose role is also reflected in the palace's interior decoration.

 The greater part of the art treasures and curios were sold off in 1886, as was the great library collected by Charles Spencer, Earl of Sunderland, the son-in-law of the first Duke of Marlborough, in 1881.
 The magnificent park contains Fair Rosamund's Well, near which stood her bower.
 On the summit of a hill stands a column commemorating the duke.
 Blenheim Park forms a separate parish.